 GPS Tracking

 Global Position System tracking devices can quickly locate someone with dementia who has wandered.
-Tiny GPS monitors fit in jewelry, watches, shoe insoles (for instance GPS Smartsoles) or attached to clothing.
-The AngelSense GPS device attaches to clothing or can be worn as a belt, and allows caregivers to monitor their loved ones from an app.
+Tiny GPS monitors fit in jewelry, watches, and shoe insoles (for instance GPS Smartsoles), or attached to clothing.
+There are many different products on the market.
+One of the newest is Apple AirTags.
+These are small GPS units that can be attached to a variety of small items or clothing enabling you to easily track your loved one.
+Compatible with Apple products, you can get real-time information on your loved one’s whereabouts on your iPhone or iPad.
+Another popular option is the AngelSense GPS device attached to clothing or can be worn as a belt, and allows caregivers to monitor their loved ones from an app.
 If a loved one wanders into an “unknown location” an alert is sent to the caregiver.
 AngelSense also includes an alarm to help locate a wandering person, and the capability to call that person and speak through the device.
-Other options are smartphone GPS apps like Senior Safety App, though these are only useful if your loved one carries a smartphone.
+Other options are smartphone GPS apps like Senior Safety App,, though these are only useful if your loved one carries a smartphone.

 Project Lifesaver

 “At risk” people, including those with dementia, wear a device that transmits a frequency signal.
-The transmitter is connected to a band, and the device (about the size of a wristwatch) is worn on the wrist or ankle.
+The transmitter is connected to a band, and the device which is about the size of a wristwatch is worn on the wrist or ankle.
 When a loved one wanders off, Project Lifesaver is notified, and specially trained emergency personnel find the individual via the frequency.

 Alarm Devices